noahzeldin/dissertation/mt_music_analysis.md

     ## [1] 51.94

-The choir sings for 51.94 % of total duration of music.
+The choir is active for 51.94 % of total duration of music.

 ### Choir Sung Durations